XsidX/my-spotify/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Original [design](<https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)>) idea by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) on Behance.

--The spotify app design guided some parts of this design  🎉
+- The spotify app design 🎉
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License